 Previous research by the Police Foundation has found that a disproportionate amount of fraud is organised and that it is highly prevalent.
-Although it has a significant and sometimes very damaging impact on communities it is not a priority for many local police forces and it largely falls outside the responsibility of many agencies, including the police.
+Although it has a significant and sometimes damaging impact on communities, it is not a priority for many local police forces.
+It also largely falls outside the responsibility of many agencies, including the police.
 This project seeks to understand how the local response to fraud can be improved.

-This research aims to provide an overview of the current response to fraud, to understand the roles of relevant local agencies, and their relationships, and to provide recommendations for improving the response.
+This research aims to provide an overview of the current response to fraud.
+It will seek to understand the roles of local agencies dealing with fraud, and their relationships, to provide recommendations for improving how fraud is tackled.
 The project is investigating:

-- How information relating to fraud is gathered, shared and analysed to understand the crime, including organised fraud and cyber-enabled fraud.
+- How information relating to fraud is gathered, shared and analysed.

-- How fraudulent activity is identified, assessed and prioritised within police forces and across other agencies.
+- How fraudulent activity is identified, assessed and prioritised within forces and across other agencies.

-- The powers, roles and responsibilities of relevant agencies in the public, private and third sectors around tackling fraud and how these bodies work together effectively (or not).
+- The powers, roles and responsibilities of agencies in the public, private and third sectors have to tackled fraud and how these bodies work together effectively (or not).